François-Nicolas-Benoît Haxo: Biography

-François-Nicolas-Benoît Haxo was born in Lunéville, France and began his career with the Military engineers (Génie Militaire) in 1793.
+Haxo was born on 24 June 1774, in Lunéville, and began his career with the Military engineers (Génie Militaire) in 1793.
 Haxo embraced the military early in his career.
 He finished the School of Artillery and Engineers of Chalons-sur-Marne in 1793 with the rank of Lieutenant Minor.
 Soon after, Haxo earned the rank of Captain of Engineers in the Army of the Rhine in 1794.
 In 1796, he attended École Polytechnique.

-In 1801, he became a battalion commander following the capitulation of Fort Bard (1 June 1800) by the Army of Italy, part of the French military from 1792 to 1802.
+In 1801, Haxo became a battalion commander following the capitulation of Fort Bard (1 June 1800) by the Army of Italy, part of the French military from 1792 to 1802.

 Haxo has been called the Vauban of the nineteenth century given his work repairing and reinforcing various fortifications and citadels in the early 1800s.
 This work became necessary as a result of the development of more sophisticated artillery since the time of Vauban (1633–1707).
 For example, in Besançon in the late seventeenth century, guns did not have enough range to reach the citadel from the hills of Bregille and Chaudanne, whose peaks were higher.
 However, in the early nineteenth century, guns improved and artillery shelling became possible.
 Haxo built a fort on each of the two hills to prevent the enemy seizing them and using them for artillery shelling.

 In 1807, Haxo was responsible for improving the defenses of Constantinople.
 He then went to Italy, to serve under General Chasseloup.
 In 1809, having been promoted to Major, he distinguished himself in the Siege of Zaragoza.
 Napoleon I then appointed him Colonel.
 Haxo took part in the Battle of Wagram, and then returned to the Iberian Peninsula to direct the siege operations of Louis-Gabriel Suchet's army in Catalonia and Valencia.
 In 1810, he was promoted to Brigadier General and gained the title of baron in 1811.
 In the same year, he helped to prepare the occupied fortresses of Germany against a possible Russian invasion.

-In 1812, he was chief engineer of Louis-Nicolas Davout's I Corps, and after the retreat from Moscow, was promoted to the rank of Division General.
+In 1812, Haxo was chief engineer of Louis-Nicolas Davout's I Corps, and after the retreat from Moscow, was promoted to the rank of Division General.
 In 1813, in addition to commanding the Guard Engineers, he constructed the works around Hamburg, making defense of Davout's fortress possible.
 On 30 August, he was wounded and taken prisoner with General Dominique Vandamme during the Battle of Kulm.